Place Category: Education & Training

 - Hope Tools – a recycling and training social enterprise, refurbishing second-hand garden tools

 Our service delivery is a ‘hand up’ not a ‘hand out’ provision and we help our clients to move away from a life living on margins of society.
-We encourage them to empower their lives, so that they can engage in main stream society as active members.
+We encourage them to improve their lives, so that they can engage in main stream society as active members.

 No Records Found